 Vaughn played four years of varsity football at Illinois College, where he earned a bachelor's degree in exercise science in 2005.
 He also serves as the strength and conditioning coach for the Rose-Hulman football program.

-Prior to his time at Ottawa, Davis served as a strength and conditioning football intern at the University of Michigan and Western Illinois University in 2010.
+He previously served as a strength and conditioning football intern at the University of Michigan and Western Illinois University in 2010.

 As a player, Davis earned three varsity letters and captured academic all-conference honors at NCAA Division III Monmouth College.
 He later served as a defensive line assistant at Monmouth.